Deep Ancient Roman Republican Coin Classification via Feature Fusion and Attention: CoinNet: Proposed Coin Recognition Network

 We fuse these feature maps $\alpha_I$ and $\beta_I$ using CBP to obtain a better representation.
 Then we apply a group of residual blocks to the fused features to learn the joint representation.
 We also perform $\ell_2$ normalization on the 2048-D vector obtained from the residual group.

 \textbf{Attention:} Recently, attention has been investigated in many computer vision applications, \eg image captioning~\cite{xu2015show}, super-resolution~\cite{zhang2018image} and visual question answering~\cite{yang2016stacked}.
 In our model, we also incorporate soft-attention to integrate spatial information.
 As presented in Fig~\ref{fig:net}, we employ one convolutional layer to extract features to emphasize the salient features.
-Moreover, we apply softmax to predict the attention weights for each grid location to generate normalized soft attention maps.
+Moreover, we apply softmax to predict each grid location's attention weights to generate normalized soft attention maps.
 To get the visual representation, the attention map is summed with the spatial feature vectors $\alpha_I$ and $\beta_I$.
 As a final step, a fully-connected layer is employed to obtain the number of outputs equal to the number of coin categories.

 \textbf{Network loss:} The output features of the fully-connected layers are passed via the softmax function to normalize the feature values.
 Moreover, the loss function, we compute the difference between the predicted probabilities and the actual distribution of the class through cross-entropy as